 Back to Top

 ¶1.
-And all the people gathered as one man to the street which is before the water-gate, and they said to Ezra the scribe to bring the book of the law of Moses, which Jehovah had commanded Israel.
+And all the people gathered as one man to the square which is before the Water Gate, and they told Ezra the scribe to bring the book of the law of Moses, which Jehovah had commanded Israel.

-2. And Ezra the priest brought the law before the assembly of both men and women, and everyone who could hear with understanding, on the first day of the seventh month.[3]
+2. And Ezra the priest brought the law before the Assembly, both men and women, even all who could hear with understanding, on the first day of the seventh month.

-3. And he read from it before the street which was before the water-gate from early morning until midday in the presence of the men and women, and those who could understand.
+3. And he read from it before the square which was before the Water Gate from early morning until midday in the presence of the men and women, even those who could understand.
 And the ears of all the people were attentive to the book of the law.

-5. And Ezra the scribe opened the book in the sight of all the people (for he was above all the people), and when he opened it, all the people stood.
+5. And Ezra opened the book in the sight of all the people (for he was above all the people), and when he opened it, all the people stood.

-6. And Ezra blessed the Lord, the great God.
-And all the people answered, “Amen!
-Amen!”, while lifting up their hands.
-Then they bowed down and worshipped the Lord, faces to the ground.
+6. And Ezra blessed Jehovah, the great God, and all the people answered, “Amen!
+Amen!” while lifting up their hands.
+Then they bowed down and worshipped Jehovah, faces to the ground.

-7. And Jeshua, and Bani, and Sherebiah, Jamin, Akkub, Shabbethai, Hodijah, Maaseiah, Kelita, Azariah, Jozabad, Hanan, Pelaiah, and the Levites gave the people understanding of the law; and the people stood in their place.
+7. And Jeshua, and Bani, and Sherebiah, Jamin, Akkub, Shabbethai, Hodijah, Maaseiah, Kelita, Azariah, Jozabad, Hanan, Pelaiah, and the Levites made the people to understand the law, and the people stood in their place.

 8. And they read in the book of the law of God, expounding and giving the meaning, so that they understood the reading.

-9. And Nehemiah, who was the governor, and Ezra the priest and scribe, and the Levites, gave understanding to the people, and he said to all the people, “This day is holy to the Lord your God.
+9. And Nehemiah, who was the governor, and Ezra the priest and scribe, and the Levites, made the people to understand and said to all the people, “This day is holy to Jehovah your God.
 Do not mourn!
 And do not weep!”
-For all the people wept when they heard the words of the law.
+For all the people began weeping when they heard the words of the law.

 10. And he said to them, “Go!
 Eat the fat, and drink the sweet, and send portions to him for whom nothing is prepared!
 For this day is holy to our Lord, and be not grieved because the joy of the Lord is your strength.”

 11. Then the Levites stilled all the people, saying, “Be quiet!
-For today is holy, and you shall not grieve.”
+For today is holy, and you shall not be grieved.”

 12. So all the people went to eat and to drink, and to send portions, and to make great rejoicing because they had understood the words that were declared to them.

-14. And they found written in the law which the Lord had commanded by the hand of Moses, that the children of Israel were to dwell in booths at the feast of the seventh month.
+14. And they found written in the law which Jehovah had commanded by the hand of Moses, that the children of Israel were to dwell in booths at the feast of the seventh month,

-15. Then they proclaimed and sent word throughout all their cities, and in Jerusalem, saying, “Go out to the hill country and bring the foliage of the olive, and branches of the olive[4], and myrtle branches, and palm branches, and the branches of leafy trees, to make booths as it is written.”
+15.which they then proclaimed, and they sent word throughout all their cities and in Jerusalem, saying, “Go out to the hill country and bring the foliage of the olive, and branches of the olive[4], and myrtle branches, and palm branches, and the branches of leafy trees to make booths as it is written.”

-16. So the people went out and brought them, and they made booths for themselves, each on his roof or in their courtyards, and in the courtyard of the house of God, and in the street of the water gate, and in the street of the gate of Ephraim.
+16. So the people went out and brought them, and they made booths for themselves, each on his roof or in their courtyards, and in the courts of the house of God, and in the square at the Water Gate, and in the square at the Gate of Ephraim.

 18. And day by day, from the first day until the last day, he read from the book of the law of God.
 And they kept the feast seven days, and on the eighth day was a solemn Assembly, according to the ordinance.